New York state Senate candidate Salazar accuses Netanyahu aide of sexual assault

 On Tuesday, The Daily Caller sent an email to the Salazar campaign saying it had sources alleging their candidate was the woman behind the 2016 article.

-In the email, published on its website, it also referenced her deleted Facebook post.
+In the email, published on its website, it also referred to her deleted Facebook post.

 "Why did she delete these accusations?
 Does she still stand by them?
 My deadline is in one hour," it said.

-The charges were never prosecuted and Salazar later sued Hernandez's wife claiming she tried to frame her in the case.
+The charges were never prosecuted and Salazar later sued Hernandez's wife, Kai, claiming she tried to frame her in the case.
 Kai Hernandez settled the lawsuit for $20,000, according to the AP.

 On Tuesday, the good government organization Citizens Union rescinded its support for Salazar, citing inconsistencies in her official biography — namely that she did not graduate from Columbia University, as she had claimed.